MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessiontimelineproperties_starttime.md

 The starting timestamp of the current media item.

 ## -property-value
-A value representing the start time of the current media item
+A value representing the start time of the current media item.

 ## -remarks